Chumash people: American era (1846–present)

 In addition to the Santa Ynez Band, the Coastal Band of the Chumash Nation and the Barbareño/Ventureño Band of Mission Indians are attempting to gain federal recognition.
-Other Chumash tribal groups include the Northern Chumash Tribal Council, descendants from the San Luis Obispo area, and the Barbareño Chumash Council, descendants from the greater Santa Barbara area.
+Other Chumash tribal groups include the Northern Chumash Tribal Council, from the San Luis Obispo area, and the Barbareño Chumash Council, from the greater Santa Barbara area.
 The publication of the first Chumash dictionary took place in April 2008.
 Six hundred pages long and containing 4,000 entries, the Samala-English Dictionary includes more than 2,000 illustrations.
 The documentary film 6 Generations: A Chumash Family History features Mary Yee, the last speaker of the Barbareño Chumash language.

 Produce initiative

 In December 2010, the Foodbank of Santa Barbara County was the recipient of a $10,000 grant from the Santa Ynez Band of Chumash Indians Foundation to support expansion of the Produce Initiative.
 The Produce Initiative puts an emphasis on supplying fruits and vegetables to 264 local nonprofits and food programs.
 The foodbank distributes produce free of charge to member agencies to encourage healthy eating.
 Expanding produce accessibility to children is important to the foodbank and the newly operating Kids’ Farmers' Market program, an extension of the Produce Initiative, achieves that goal.

 The program trains volunteers to teach kids in after-school programs nutrition education and hands-on cooking instructions.
 This program currently operates at 12 sites countywide, including in the Santa Ynez Valley.
 After the children cook and eat a healthy meal, they get to take home a bag full of fresh produce, where they can help feed and cook for the whole family.
 Obesity in children is a major health problem prevalent among Native Americans.

 To promote sustainable agriculture and healthy diets, the Santa Ynez Band of Chumash Environmental Office and Education Departments' after-school program planted a community garden, which provided vegetables to the Elder's Council, beginning in 2013.
 The Santa Ynez Valley Fruit and Vegetable Rescue, also known as Veggie Rescue, is another effort to improve food sourcing for the Santa Ynez.